Is there a train at Locust?

 It's a rough estimate based on typical freight train speed through urban Philadelphia (~25 mph).
 Actual speed varies — trains may slow down, speed up, or stop.
 Treat the ETA as a general heads-up, not a precise countdown.

-What do the colors mean?
+What does the gate mean?

-Green (Clear): No train activity detected recently.
+Gate up (Clear): No train activity detected recently.
+Go ahead!

-Red (Train): Train detected and approaching or at the crossing.
+Gate down + flashing lights (Train): Train detected and approaching or at the crossing.

-Yellow (Caution): Recent detection — train may still be in the area.
+Gate halfway + slow flash (Caution): Recent detection — train may still be in the area.

-Gray: System starting up or scanner feed disconnected.
+Gate up, dim lights (Unknown): System starting up or scanner feed disconnected.

 Can it miss a train?